ELLIOTTCABLE/Old-World-Paws.c/README.markdown

   comprehensive list of changes which will probably affect you during an upgrade.
 - `new`: Adds new features, methods, or functions; *adds* to the API instead modifying anything that already exists.
+- `fix`: Fixes a bug or mistake of some sort.
+Does not indicate mutation of the API, unless `api` is included as well.
+- `refactor`: Rather than specifically fixing a known bug, or adding new features, this modifies the existing codebase to be cleaner, safer, or more understandable in some way.
 - `tests`: Only affects the tests, does not change any implementation.
 - `incomplete`: Most commits to this project are required to be ‘stand-alone’; that is, the project should at least compile, if not pass all tests, at any commit you decide to `git checkout`.
 Filtering out this label will